 About the Schomburg Center for Research in Black Culture

-The Schomburg Center for Research in Black Culture located in Harlem, New York, is a research unit of The New York Public Library system.
-The Center consists of three connected buildings: The Schomburg Building, the Langston Hughes Building, and the Landmark Building.
-It is recognized as one of the leading institutions focusing exclusively on African-American, African Diaspora, and African experiences.
-Begun with the collections of Arturo Alfonso Schomburg more than 85 years ago, the Schomburg has collected, preserved, and provided access to materials documenting black life in America and worldwide.
+Established with the collections of Arturo Alfonso Schomburg 95 years ago, the Schomburg has collected, preserved, and provided access to materials documenting black life in America and worldwide.
 It has also promoted the study and interpretation of the history and culture of people of African descent.
+In 2015, the Schomburg won the National Medal for Museum and Library Service and in January 2017, the Schomburg Center was named a National Historic Landmark by the National Park Service, recognizing its vast collection of materials that represent the history and culture of people of African descent through a global, transnational perspective.
 Today, the Schomburg continues to serve the community not just as a center and a library, but also as a space that encourages lifelong education and exploration.

 The Schomburg Center Today

-The Schomburg Center for Research in Black Culture is one of the world's leading research facilities devoted to the preservation of materials on the global African and African diasporan experiences.
-A focal point of Harlem's cultural life, the Center also functions as the national research library in the field, providing free access to its wide-ranging noncirculating collections.
-It also sponsors programs and events that illuminate and illustrate the richness of black history and culture.
+A focal point of Harlem's cultural life, the Schomburg Center functions as the leading national research library in the field of African American and African Diasporic studies, providing free access to its wide-ranging noncirculating collections.
+The Center also sponsors programs and events that illuminate and illustrate the richness of Black history and culture worldwide.

 Manuscripts, Archives, and Rare Books Division